-Initially, Shut down your Mac
+- Initially, Shut down your Mac

-Unplug all USB devices, external hard drives and even the Ethernet cable, if connected
+- Unplug all USB devices, external hard drives and even the Ethernet cable, if connected

-Turn on Mac by pressing Power button
+- Turn on the Mac by pressing the Power button

-As soon as you hear the startup chime, immediately press and hold the Shift key
+- As soon as you hear the startup chime, immediately press and hold the Shift key

-Keep holding the Shift key until you see the gray Apple logo and a progress indicator on your Mac screen, which indicates the disk check process
+- Keep holding the Shift key until you see the gray Apple logo and a progress indicator on your Mac screen, which indicates the disk check process

-Once it completes release the Shift key
+- Once it completes release the Shift key

 After this, your Mac may take a few minutes to display the login screen as a complete directory check has to be done as part of the Safe Mode process.
 Once the login screen appears provide the login details and your Mac will work as usual.
 However, the process would take several minutes, and wait until the process completes.
 Never try to interrupt, as this can lead to severe issues like Mac crashes making your data inaccessible.
 Nevertheless, using Remo Recover software you can easily recover data after system crash easily from all available versions of Mac OS including the latest Yosemite.